 How does buying a car negatively affect credit?

-Some lenders will declare the loan to be ‘in default’ after just 30 days, whilst others allow around 90 days before they call in debt collectors to recover the outstanding amount, or to repossess the car.
+Some lenders will declare the loan to be ‘in default’ after just 30 days.
+Others allow around 90 days before they call in debt collectors to recover the amount, or to repossess the car.